dynamsoft-docs/label-recognition-docs/introduction/architecture.md

 ## Stage 4.
 Output the recognition results.

-This stage organizes the text recognition results.
-DLR would check all results and filter them according to the following parameters.
+This stage main focus on the text recognition results.
+Algorithm would check all available results, and filter unwanted results according to the following parameters.

 Table 4 – Parameters to Organize the Results